The Last Starfighter: Arcade

-Home computer and console
+Home

-Home versions of the game for the Atari 2600 and Atari 5200 consoles and Atari 8-bit home computers were also developed, but never commercially released under the Last Starfighter name.
+Home versions of the game for the Atari 2600 and Atari 5200 consoles and Atari 8-bit computers were also developed, but never commercially released under the Last Starfighter name.
 The home computer version was eventually renamed and released (with some minor changes) as Star Raiders II.
 A prototype exists for the Atari 2600 Last Starfighter game, which was in actuality a game already in development by Atari under the name Universe.
-This game was eventually released as Solaris.
+The game was eventually released as Solaris.

-In 1990, an NES game titled The Last Starfighter was released, but it was actually a conversion of Uridium for Commodore 64, with modified sprites, title screen and soundtrack.
+In 1990, an NES game titled The Last Starfighter was released, but was actually a conversion of Uridium for Commodore 64, with modified sprites, title screen and soundtrack.

 A freeware playable version of the game, based on what is seen in the film, was released for PC in 2007.
-This is a faithful reproduction of the arcade game from the film and features full sound effects and music from the game.
-The creators of this game, Rogue Synapse, have also built a working arcade cabinet of the game.
+This is a faithful reproduction of the arcade game from the film, featuring full sound effects and music from the game.
+Game creators Rogue Synapse also built a working arcade cabinet of the game.

 Potential sequel

-In February 2008, production company GPA Entertainment added "Starfighter – The sequel to the classic motion picture Last Starfighter to its list of projects and two months later the project was reported to be "stuck in the pre-production phase".
+In February 2008, production company GPA Entertainment added "Starfighter – The sequel to the classic motion picture Last Starfighter to its list of projects.
+But two months later, the project was reported to be "stuck in the pre-production phase".
 It was still there as of January 2012.
-Hollywood directors, including Seth Rogen and Steven Spielberg, as well as screenwriter Gary Whitta, have expressed interest in creating a sequel or remake, but Jonathan R. Betuel has allegedly indicated that he does not want another film made.
+Hollywood directors including Seth Rogen and Steven Spielberg, as well as screenwriter Gary Whitta, expressed interest in creating a sequel or remake, but the potential sequel rights-holder, Jonathan R. Betuel, has allegedly indicated that he does not want another film made.

 The rights to the film have not been clearly defined due to conflicting information.
-Multiple sources say Universal Pictures still owns the theatrical and home media distribution rights while Warner Bros., which absorbed Lorimar-Telepictures (Lorimar's successor) in 1992, has the international distribution rights.
+Multiple sources say Universal Pictures still owns the theatrical and home media distribution rights while Warner Bros., which absorbed Lorimar-Telepictures (Lorimar's successor) in 1990, has the international distribution rights.
 Another source states that Universal has the option to remake the film while Betuel has sequel rights.
 Further complicating the situation is a claim that both Universal and Warner Bros. each have remake and sequel rights.

-In July 2015, it was reported that Betuel will write a TV reboot of the film.
+In July 2015, it was reported that Betuel would write a TV reboot of the film.

 On April 4, 2018, Whitta posted concept art for The Last Starfighter sequel on his Twitter account.
-In the same tweet he also indicated that Betuel will be collaborating with him on the project.
+In the same tweet, he also indicated that Betuel would be collaborating with him on the project.
 In a follow-up interview with Gizmodo, Whitta referred to the project as "a combination of reboot and sequel that we both think honors the legacy of the original film while passing the torch to a new generation."

-On October 20, 2020, Betuel stated that, with Whitta, a script for a sequel is being written and the rights to the film were recaptured.
+On October 20, 2020, Betuel stated that, with Whitta, a script for a sequel was being written and the rights to the film had been recaptured.

-On March 25, 2021, Whitta posted a sequel concept reel on YouTube called The Last Starfighters with concept art by Matt Allsopp and music by Chris Tilton and Craig Safan and featuring an audio clip from the original movie by Robert Preston.
+On March 25, 2021, Whitta posted a sequel concept reel on YouTube called The Last Starfighters with concept art by Matt Allsopp and music by Chris Tilton and Craig Safan, featuring an audio clip from the original movie by Robert Preston.